Baras, Rizal: Spanish colonial era

-American invasion era
+American colonial era

-Act No. 942 was passed by the Philippine Commission in 1901, providing the establishment of the Province of Rizal to be comprised in part of towns from the former Distrito de Morong.
+Act No. 942 was passed by the Philippine Commission in 1901, providing the establishment of the province of Rizal to be comprised in part of towns from the former Distrito de Morong.
 Baras effectively became part of the new province.
 However, on October 12, 1903, it was annexed to the town of Morong.

 On January 16, 1906, Baras was annexed to Tanay by virtue of Act No. 1442.
 But as Baras was not represented as a barrio of Tanay, and previously under Morong, there was a movement for the separation of Baras as an independent town.
 Under the leadership of Leopoldo Digma, the clamor was realized through Executive Order No. 57, dated November 24, 1920, establishing the Municipality of Baras.